- Wellness Information

 Who should get tested for COVID-19?

-At this time, testing is strongly recommended for all patients with symptoms of COVID-19 (fever, cough, congestion, wheezing, sore throat and/or shortness of breath) as well as asymptomatic people in the following groups:
+At this time, testing is strongly recommended for all patients with symptoms of COVID-19 (fever, cough, congestion, wheezing, sore throat and/or shortness of breath) as well as asymptomatic people in the following groups including patients who are exposed to COVID-19:

 - Pregnant patients planning a Caesarian section or scheduled induction who are unable to have pre-admission testing done at their delivery hospital